Unemployment aid: When would the $300-per-week benefit begin?

 Because the bill was signed a day after those two unemployment programs ended, concerns have been raised that jobless workers may suffer from a gap in aid payments.
 But experts say it's unlikely that benefits will lapse because of that, and the Department of Labor told The Hill that it "does not anticipate that eligible claimants will miss a week of benefits due to the timing of the law's enactment."

-However, there could be a delay in getting the benefits because states will need to reprogram their computers with new dates, noted Michele Evermore, senior policy analyst at the National Employment Law Project.
+However, there could be delays in people getting the benefits because states will need to reprogram their computers with new dates, noted Michele Evermore, senior policy analyst at the National Employment Law Project.
 Jobless workers will receive back pay for the amount they are owed once their state's systems are up and running.

 "It's a huge relief for a few weeks, especially the $300" in extra weekly jobless benefits, Evermore said.
 "One thing that people don't realize is that the average unemployment benefit is at poverty level in many states."